Kimmie Horne Jazz Festival returns to Southfield August 11 & 12

-The 5th annual Kimmie Horne Jazz Festival with return to the city of Southfield on Friday, August 13 from 6-10:30 p.m. and Saturday, August 14 from 3-10:30 p.m. on the front lawn of the Southfield Municipal Campus, 26000 Evergreen Road.
+The city of Southfield will host the 7th annual Kimmie Horne Jazz Festival on Friday, August 11 from 6-10:30 p.m. and Saturday, August 12 from 3-10:30 p.m. on the front lawn of the Southfield Municipal Campus, 26000 Evergreen Road.

 About Kimmie Horne